 The Anatomy of the Windmill

 Following the logic of physics, whenever the wind blows (and the Aegean sees some strong gusts), the windmill will carry the movement to a central axis inside the building itself.
 This will force the grind stones into a rotational movement.

 The need for strong winds was a key factor, for that reason windmills are often on hillsides or on the edge of capes, but still always close to the main villages.

 Particularly in Mykonos, the resulting flour was either given back to the farmers for them to bake their bread.
 But also local bakers used to buy that flour for their own business.

 Once upon a Time

 Visit the Windmills

-Unfortunately, travelers can only visit two of the still standing windmills of Mykonos.
-The first of them is Geronimo’s Mill.
-This structure was built back in 1700 and represents the most ancient mill on the island.
-Active until 1960, there have been recent rennovations on the structure while maintaining most of the original machinery for grinding.
+This structure dates back to the 1700s and it’ the most ancient mill on the island.
+Active until 1960, there have been recent renovations on the structure while maintaining most of the original machinery for grinding.

 Visitors that choose to visit this structure can access every one of the floors.
 They can also learn about the process of flour making, from grinding the grains to weighing and storing the flour.

 Bonis Mill is open daily to the public during summer afternoons (from July until September), from 16:00 to 20:00.
-To contact the structure dial +30 22890 26246.